Reviews

 Lenovo ThinkPad X1 Yoga Gen 6 Review (2021 Model, i7-1165G7)

-At the Lenovo ThinkPad 2021 spring launch event in Beijing tagged “Hello Pioneer”, the company unveiled three flagship products in the X1 series.
+At the Lenovo ThinkPad 2021 spring launch event in Beijing, tagged Hello Pioneer, the company unveiled three flagship products in the X1 series.
 Today, we finally have the Lenovo ThinkPad X1 Yoga Gen 6 for review.
-The ThinkPad series s Lenovo’s option for business users and students.
-Thus, the company does not equip this series with the best power supply and this has been a thing for many users.
+The ThinkPad series is Lenovo’s option for business users and students.
+Thus, the company does not equip this series with the best power supply, which has been a problem for many users.

 However, Lenovo has listened to the voice of the market and equipped this new thin and light office notebook with a better power adapter.
 This is one of the first things you will notice with the ThinkPad X1 Yoga Gen 6 if you are a constant Lenovo user.
 This notebook comes with a standard small power adapter that weighs only 307 grams.
 Relative to the original 339g adapter, this new adapter not only reduces the weight by 30g, it also reduces the length and thickness of the adapter.
 Furthermore, this adapter supports the PD charging protocol and maintains a maximum power supply capacity of 65W.
-Since this device supports a USB Type-C port, it can meet the need of one charger for multiple devices.
+Since this device supports a USB Type-C port, it can meet the need for one charger for multiple devices.

 Specifications